US says North Korea delivered 1,000 containers of equipment and munitions to Russia for Ukraine war

 Speculation about a possible North Korean plan to refill Russia’s munition stores drained in its protracted war with Ukraine flared last month, when North Korean leader Kim Jong Un traveled to Russia to meet President Vladimir Putin and visit key military sites.

-White House National Security Council spokesman John Kirby said that the U.S. believes Kim is seeking sophisticated Russian weapons technologies in return for the munitions to boost North Korea’s nuclear program.
+White House National Security Council spokesman John Kirby said that the U.S. believes Kim is seeking sophisticated Russian weapons technologies in return for the munitions to boost North Korea’s military and nuclear program.

 The White House released images that it said show the containers were loaded onto a Russian-flagged ship before being moved via train to southwestern Russia.
 The containers were shipped between Sept.
 7 and Oct.
 1 between Najin, North Korea, and Dunay, Russia, according to the White House.